-Several prospective customers have expressed interest in procuring high-purity manganese products from the Chvaletice Manganese Project, and in testing and qualifying the products of the proposed Chvaletice demonstration plant.
-These parties have included manufacturers of electric vehicle batteries and related chemicals, who aim to design precursor and cathode formulations, in combination with available nickel, cobalt and lithium products, and chemical, aluminum and steel companies, as well as electric vehicle manufacturers.
+Several prospective customers have expressed interest in procuring high-purity manganese products from the Chvaletice Manganese Project and in testing and qualifying the products of the proposed Chvaletice demonstration plant.
+These parties have included manufacturers of electric vehicle batteries and related chemicals, who aim to design precursor and cathode formulations in combination with available nickel, cobalt and lithium products, and chemical, aluminum and steel companies, as well as electric vehicle manufacturers.

-The Chvaletice demonstration plant, which is intended to replicate the entire process flowsheet proposed in the PEA and to produce the equivalent of 100kg per day of manganese sulphate monohydrate, will also enable process optimization and testing for final product development and serve as a testing and training facility for future operators.
+The Chvaletice demonstration plant, which is intended to replicate the entire process flowsheet proposed in the PEA and to produce the equivalent of 100kg per day of HPMSM, will also enable process optimization and testing for final product development and serve as a testing and training facility for future operators.

 The Company signed a fixed-price, turnkey contract for the supply and commissioning of a technology, equipment package for the demonstration plant, which includes performance guarantees, as well as commissioning services and an operator training program.
-The detailed design and equipment procurement of the demonstration plant is underway.
-The delivery of the demonstration plant is expected in the second half of calendar 2021, followed by commissioning in the first quarter of calendar 2022.
+The equipment procurement and fabrication of the demonstration plant is underway.
+Its delivery is expected in the fourth quarter of calendar 2021, followed by completion of commissioning and start of production in the second quarter of calendar 2022.

-The Company estimates that the cost, including fabrication, delivery, commissioning, laboratory set-up and an operator training program, as well as the cost of operation for one year, will be approximately US\$5 million (\$7.0 million).
-To the date of this MD&A, the Company made total payments of US\$1.6 million (\$1.9 million) for the demonstration plant.
+The Company estimates that the cost, including fabrication, delivery, commissioning, laboratory set-up and an operator training program, as well as the cost of operation for one year, will be approximately USD5 million (\$7.0 million).
+To the date of this MD&A, the Company made total payments of USD1.6 million (\$1.9 million) for the demonstration plant and incurred additional expenses of \$0.1 million for permitting and site preparation.